amanoxsolutions/mlops-realtime-data-ingestion/doc/DEPLOY.md

 * SageMaker

 The last one, through the use of Service Catalog will deploy a 4th CloudFormation stack for the MLOps SageMaker project.
-As [described in the overall architecture](../README.md), this uses 3 git repositories, each to a corresponding CodePipeline pipeline.
+As [described in the overall architecture](../README.md), this uses 3 git repositories, each corresponding to a CodePipeline pipeline.

-At first all those pipelines will fail; __this is normal__ since the code contained in those pipelines does not fit the project and how could the __Model Deploy__ pipeline deploy a model and the __Model Monitor__ pipeline deploy the resources to monitor a model, when none has been trained yet?
+At first all those pipelines will fail; __this is normal__ since the there is not enough data ingested in order to train the dmodel, and how could the __Model Deploy__ pipeline deploy a model and the __Model Monitor__ pipeline deploy the resources to monitor a model, when none has been trained yet?

 The code for each pipeline is provided to you in the `\resources\sagemaker` folder.
 You will have to clone each of the